 N.B. - This article is about caring for a Christmas tree while it's in the house for the festive period.
-Cultivation tips on potted trees throughout the year can be found on the RHS Website.
+Cultivation tips on potted trees after December can be found on the RHS Website.

 Continual moist soil is vital for a Christmas tree whilst it's in the home.
 Once the pot feels light when lifted, compared to when you last watered it, this is the best time to irrigate.
 Only allow the top third of the soil to become dry in between waters to avoid a dehydrated plant that'll soon drop its needles.
 Under-watering symptoms include curling or crispy needles, wilted foliage, yellow or brown lower spines and stunted growth.
 Over-watering symptoms include yellowing or browning needles, stunted growth and wilting.
 If this has happened to yours, increase the intensity light somewhat with fewer irrigations; if stem's base has fully softened over, this will spell the end of its life.
 Over-watering is commonly caused by too little light or heat, or a lack of dry soil in between irrigations.